Web Developer

 Job hunting can feel like you are up against faceless companies, cold funnels and auto-replies all the way.
 And through the first stretch, application to first interview, that is largely how it goes.

 Cover letters usually surface later, right as a team lines up final interviews or pulls an offer together.
-A strong one then adds a bonus data point and puts you ahead of everyone else still in contention.
+A strong one then puts a mark in your column and puts you ahead of everyone else still in contention.

-By now you have made it through every step and put in real hours, so the return on a good letter is huge and passing it up makes no sense.
+By now you have made it through every step and put in real hours, the payoff on a strong letter is high and skipping it makes no sense.
 With your web developer resume in good shape, the cover letter is the right thing to tackle next.

 Why a Cover Letter can get you an offer for a Web Developer